Time

 • Set your battery tester to cranking test mode, then start the vehicle.
 Your tester will record the lowest voltage that the battery is able to maintain while the starter motor is working.

 • Healthy batteries should maintain between nine and 10 volts during cranking.
-If your test shows less than nine volts, your battery is weak.
+If your test shows less than nine volts, your battery is too weak.

 Perform Cranking TestRobert Maxwell for Family Handyman